-Under NRS 483.560, Nevada law makes it a misdemeanor to drive a motor vehicle on a highway or public premises after your driver’s license has been canceled, revoked or suspended.
-A conviction carries penalties of up to 6 months in jail, $1000 in fines, and an extension of the license suspension.
+Under NRS 483.560, Nevada law makes it a misdemeanor to drive a motor vehicle on a highway or public premises when your driver’s license has been canceled, revoked or suspended.

 But it may be possible to overcome NRS 483.560 charges by showing that:

 - the DMV failed to notify the defendant; or

 In this article, our Las Vegas DUI defense attorneys discuss:

 - 1. What are the penalties for driving with a suspended license?

 - 2. How do I fight the charges?

 - 3. Can I avoid another suspension or revocation?